-With Vision Australia’s support Danijela started school with confidence.
+With Vision Australia’s support Danijela (pictured right) started school with confidence.

-Vision Australia provides training and resources that enable children who are blind or have low vision to increase their choices and reach their full potential in life.
+Vision Australia provides support and resources that enable children who are blind, or have low vision and their families, to increase their choices and participate meaningfully in every aspect of their life.

-Referrals, which can come from the child's family or professionals, are appropriate when the vision impairment is impacting on the child's development or independence.
-Our specialist staff work with children and their families to develop programs that are tailored to the individual's needs.
+Our specialist staff work with children and their families to establish their priorities and concerns and then develop programs that are tailored to the individual's needs and aspirations.

 Our services, which focus on learning, playing and daily living, are designed to support children and their families during the various early life stages.
 We also work in partnership with other service providers to achieve the best outcome for each child.

 Our life-stages approach enables the skills a child develops in their early years to be built upon as they grow.
-We are always preparing children for the next part of their journey.
+We are always preparing children and families for the next part of their journey.